wyhaines/tracer.cr/README.md

 # Tracer.cr

-*WARNING: This code is alpha.
-Details about its interface may change.*

 Tracer.cr provides a facility for attaching tracing code to methods in Crystal code.

 This library is a low level tracing interface.
 It provides a simple api to use to attach functionality to existing code.
 It is intended to be a building block for constructing higher level functionality - debugging, performance monitoring, or execution auditing, for example.